Nonabelian Hodge theory for stacks and a stacky P=W conjecture: The Betti side

-\begin{remark} We explain, in outline, how in fact Conjecture \ref{freeA} follows from Conjecture \ref{BorC1} and the \'etale neighbourhood theorem (Theorem \ref{nbhd2CY}).
+In view of Proposition \eqref{UEAB}, Conjecture \ref{Freeg} is equivalent to the conjecture \begin{conjecture} For $g\geq 2$ the algebra $\FL^0\!\Coha^{\Betti}_{g,\bullet}$ is the free associative algebra generated by $\bigoplus_{r\geq 1}\ICA(\Msp_{g,r,0}^{\Betti})$.
+Furthermore, the algebra object ${}^{\Fp}\tau^{\leq 0}\!\RCoha^{\Betti}_{g,\bullet}$ is the free algebra object in $\Perv(\Msp^{\Betti}_{g,\bullet,0})$ generated by $\bigoplus_{r\geq 1}\ICS_{\Msp_{g,r,0}^{\Betti}}$.
+The same statements are true at the level of mixed Hodge structures and mixed Hodge modules, where the replacements are as in Conjecture \ref{Freeg}. \end{conjecture} While this paper was being revised, both conjectures were proved in joint work with Hennecart and Schlegel Mejia \cite{DHSM12}. \begin{remark} We explain, in outline, how in fact Conjecture \ref{freeA} follows from Conjecture \ref{BorC1} and the \'etale neighbourhood theorem (Theorem \ref{nbhd2CY}).
 Assuming (as an extension of Theorem \ref{nbhd2CY}) that the relative CoHA $\RCoha^{\Betti}_{g,\bullet}$ is \'etale locally modelled by the preprojective CoHA for the quiver appearing in Theorem \ref{nbhd2CY}, the claim that $\Up\tau^{\leq 0}\RCoha^{\Betti}_{g,\bullet}$ is a free algebra generated by the subobjects $\ICS_{\Msp_{g,r,0}^{\Betti}}$ follows from the claims that for the quiver $Q$ appearing in Theorem \ref{nbhd2CY}, every vertex supports at least two loops, and any two vertices are joined by an edge. \smallbreak For the first claim, we need to show that for each $\mathcal{F}$ a simple $\BC[\pi_1(\Sigma_g)]$-module, we have $\dim(\Ext^1(\CF,\CF))/2>1$.
 By simplicity of $\CF$, and the 2-Calabi--Yau property, we have

 and we have

 where $r=\dim(\CF)$.
 So the required inequality follows from $g\geq 2$.
 For the second claim, we note that if $\CF'$ and $\CF''$ are distinct simple objects of ranks $r'$ and $r''$, then $\Ext^0(\CF',\CF'')=\Ext^2(\CF',\CF'')=0$, so that